atolye15/checklist/checklists/production-release-checklist.md

 - [ ] Check the favicon

 - [ ] Do crossbrowser test
 We are checking Safari, Chrome, Firefox on different devices.
+Please refer to [Cross-Browser Test Checklist](https://checklist.atolye15.com/checklist/cross-browser-test).

 - [ ] Check Google Speed Insights
 Mobile and desktop analysis results must be minimum of 90 grade.